isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (Sec).md

 12. Parents who wish to opt their children out of the <b> *eTeens* Programme </b> need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](https://form.gov.sg/65b0da2190d4ae5b33259254).
 The completed form is to be submitted by 8th March 2024.

-13. Parents can contact the school at 6466 1144 or via email at njc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</li>
+13. Parents can contact the school at 6466 1144 or via email at njc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.